Norby09/carousel/README.md

     * `restart` : if the user clicks on a specific slide, this option's value will be added to the interval value

 2. The Settings component contains different settings that can be set up for the carousel :
-    * defaultTemplateUrl: a CDN URL to the custom template HTML.
+    * `defaultTemplateUrl`: a CDN URL to the custom template HTML.
-    * templateStyle: a set of CSS rules, under which reusable styling can be defined, so as to avoid redundancy at component level.
+    * `templateStyle`: a set of CSS rules, under which reusable styling can be defined, so as to avoid redundancy at component level.
-    * animation: the desired animation to apply when transitioning between slides.
+    * `animation`: the desired animation to apply when transitioning between slides.
 Currently, the only supported value is "slide".

 3. The Item component contains `Title`, `Description` and `Link` elements which are components for each individual slide.
 To create a new Item the user has to click on the `Add item` button from the end of the form.
 An Item can be removed with the `Remove item` button.
 For a standard carousel item the user has to provide the following information: